1991–92 Russian gubernatorial elections: Mordovia

 In 1990, a democratic movement developed in Mordovia, which consisted of the predominantly ethnic Russian urban middle class.
 The democrats went on a struggle with the CPSU's nomenklatura, mostly of Erzyan ethnicity.

 On 25 October 1991 the post of President of Mordovia was introduced by the decree of the Supreme Soviet of the republic.
 Members of the current government acted as competitors to each other during the campaign, while Vasily Guslyannikov, the leader of the local branch of Democratic Russia, was presented as the only democrat opposing the continuation of nomenklatura's reign.
 Guslyannikov won the presidential election, which held on December 14 and 22, 1991.

-Other candidates were: Deputy Chairmen of the council of ministers Pavel Gruznov and Mikhail Kovshov, other regional officials Nikolay Merkushkin and Sergey Sorokin, and rector of the Mordovian State University Nikolay Makarkin.

-Sakha
+Yakutia

-Presidential elections in Sakha (Yakutia) were held on 20 December 1991.
+Presidential elections in the Yakut–Sakha Soviet Socialist Republic were held on 20 December 1991.
 Chairman of the Supreme Soviet Mikhail Nikolayev won 3/4 of the vote, running in pair with construction and investment minister Vyacheslav Shtyrov.
 Deputy Chairman of the Council of Ministers Ivan Cherov was Nikolayev's only opponent.